A Fresh Glass of Water

 And that is how the story of our dozen roses began.

-I was pretty certain the flowers were beyond hope.
+I really expected to finish shopping sooner.
+And I felt bad because I was certain the flowers were beyond hope.

 Petals were falling off.
 The leaves were curled and not so green anymore.
 A bee flew by and didn’t even bother to check them out.